Main Fieldwork Sessions

 Volunteers are required to look for colour-marked birds at times other than during the Group’s main Fieldwork Programme.
 Jen Smart is co-ordinating this and if you are willing and able to help with this please contact her via the sightings email address or via the Report a colour-marked bird page.
 Members wishing to help with a mist netting session and look for colour mark resighting the following morning will normally be able to stay at the Group’s base overnight.

 A charge is made to cover the cost of food and running expenses including rings.
-Current prices are £7 (£8 from 2020) per tide / catching attempt attended (reduced to £5 when attending for a single tide and not taking advantage of the food / accommodation or other facilities provided by the group) including the longer visits in August and September.
+Current prices are £8 per tide / catching attempt attended (reduced to £5 when attending for a single tide and not taking advantage of the food / accommodation or other facilities provided by the group) including the longer visits in August and September.
 Car drivers are reimbursed by the group for fuel used whilst ferrying people and equipment about.
 Families are welcome to bring children and charges for children are by negotiation.

 Equality, diversity & inclusion